 As a business owner who wants to make an impact on your industry or community, you may be wondering if creating a B-Corp could help you achieve your goals.
 This article will teach you about what makes B-Corps unique in comparison to other organizations and how these differences might affect your personal experience as both an employee or employer.

+B-Corps are for-profit companies that operate with a focus on balancing profit and sustainability.
 B-Corps are a new type of business that's focused on balancing profit and sustainability.
 They often do work that rivals the impact of non-profits, but they have a unique structure and different funding sources.

 Because B-Corps are profitable, this makes sense.
 In fact, this is an important part of their mission, because they're able to reinvest in their workers and communities, and they can make more money than other companies (which means giving away more) while still providing good salaries and benefits like healthcare or retirement savings plans.